-Approved by majority vote in 2012, I-502 legalized the sale, purchase and use of marijuana in Washington State for people 21 years of age and older.
-I-502 also established a system in which marijuana is regulated, taxed and distributed.
+Everything you need to know about marijuana in Washington State.
+Approved by majority vote in 2012, I-502 legalized the sale, purchase, and use of marijuana in Washington State for people 21 years of age and older.
+I-502 also established a system in which marijuana is regulated, taxed, and distributed.
 We want visitors and residents to be educated on the use and purchase of marijuana and marijuana-infused products so that they can enjoy this new industry in accordance with state and local law.

-Marijuana legalization went into effect on December 2013, and the first legal marijuana sales in Washington and Spokane were made on July 8, 2014.
+Marijuana legalization went into effect in December 2013, and the first legal marijuana sales in Washington and Spokane were made on July 8, 2014.
 At the time, Washington was the second state to legalize recreational cannabis.
-Since 2014, 10 states total have legalized marijuana use, while 33 have voted to allow medical marijuana sales and use.
+Since 2014, 15 states total have legalized marijuana use.

 - Must be 21+ to purchase, consume or be in possession of marijuana

 - Possession is limited to one ounce of cannabis, 16 ounces of marijuana-infused product in solid form, or 72 ounces in liquid form